UBC-MDS/fast_eda/README.md

 The `very_fast_eda` package simplifies data exploration by providing key functions used to get quick insights such as distribution plots,null value counts, correlation matrix, descriptive statistics such as mean,median and standard deviations.

-Once you install fast_eda using pip, you can access the following functions as shown below in the examples.
+Once you install `very_fast_eda` using pip, you can access the following functions as shown below in the examples.

 ``` bash
 import seaborn as sns